MicrosoftDocs/azure-devops-yaml-schema/task-reference/download-pipeline-artifact-v2.md

 **`pipelineId`** - **Build**<br>
 Input alias: `runId | buildId`. `string`.
 Required when `source == specific && runVersion == specific`.<br>
 <!-- :::editable-content name="helpMarkDown"::: -->
 The build from which to download the artifacts.
+For example: `1764`.
 <!-- :::editable-content-end::: -->
 <br>